 At this time there are no new Study Abroad Trips planned.
-Students will be notified if/when changes occur.
+This website will be updated and an announcement will go out to current students if/when changes occur.

 "This trip was an excellent and educational experience that I'll recommend to all open-minded individuals."

 - Passport and Visa To participate in an international travel program, U.S. citizens need either a valid passport or a receipt for proof of application for one when submitting their Study Abroad application.
 International students, non-U.S. residents and students traveling to a country that also requires a visa must obtain a visitor visa for their trip.
 DeVry University and its travel partner can help provide documentation needed to obtain a visa.

 - Student Disability Accommodations Students who wish to request accommodation for a disability or impairment should contact the Office of Student Disability Services at firstname.lastname@example.org or email@example.com upon acceptance into the Study Abroad program to initiate an accommodation request for their trip.
 If a student needs to request an accommodation to get through the application process, he/she should reach out to the Office of Student Disability Services as soon as the need for an accommodation is identified.

 - Health, Safety and Insurance DeVry University and its travel partner make every effort to ensure a safe and enjoyable travel program experience.
 The Study Abroad program cost includes a comprehensive travel health and accident insurance package that covers essential medical treatment and related expenses for illness or injury suffered while traveling, as well as costs for lost or damaged luggage.